-Many of us think that having corn flakes with milk is a safe and healthy breakfast option with a high content of nutrients, vitamins, minerals, carbohydrates and a low amount of fat.
-But the truth is that a box of corn flakes contains corn, sugar, malt, and high fructose corn syrup.
-Out of all these ingredients, corn syrup contains high Glycaemic Index carbohydrates.
+It is believed that having corn flakes with milk is a safe and healthy breakfast option with a high content of vitamins, minerals, carbohydrates, and a low amount of fat.

-The proportion of sugar in corn flakes is so high, and many people add sugar or honey to corn flakes along with milk.
-This increases the sugar content of the cereal, and having this on a regular basis will result in weight gain.
-Various results have proved that intake of cornflakes causes obesity.
+The proportion of sugar in corn flakes is high, and many people even add sugar or honey to corn flakes along with milk.
+This increases the sugar content of the cereal as a whole, and having this on a regular basis can result in weight gain.

 Foods With Low GI

 If you want to lose weight and maintain your health, it is necessary to focus on calories coming from a diet full of healthy, fiber-rich, protein-rich, and water-rich foods, like fruits, vegetables, whole grains, and beans, which are low in GI (8).

 Include healthy foods in your breakfast (and your diet, in general).
 Avoid packaged and processed foods as much as possible.
 Be wary of the types of food you or your family include in the diet.

 Choose your breakfast cereals carefully.
 Ensure they are loaded with the essential nutrients and fiber and are low in sugars.
 Cornflakes are not the right option if your aim is to lose weight.
 If you have a constant sweet craving, you may occasionally munch on a tablespoon of cornflakes with nuts and fruits.

 Is Kellogg’s Special K good for weight loss?

 Kellogg’s Special K is another variety of the Kellogg’s brand.
 It also contains added sugar and is not good for weight loss.
 You can instead go for whole grains and fruits.